GewoonJaap/MrFortnite-Google-Assistant-bot/README.md

 ------------

-I used [glitch.com](https://glitch.com/) to host this the backend, Glitch is free and easy to use.
+I used [glitch.com](https://glitch.com/) to host this backend, Glitch is free and easy to use.
 There are zero costs included, and it's very user friendly!